 The traditional image of the nuclear family had begun to change.
-The idea of the father going out to work while mum stayed home was not relevant to an increasing number of New Zealanders.
+The idea that dad went out to work while mum stayed home was not relevant to an increasing number of New Zealanders.
 Attitudes to marriage in general were changing and the number of sole parents was rising.
-These changes had forced a rethink of how sole parents were supported when relationships ended.
+These changes had forced a rethinking of how sole parents were supported when relationships ended.
 (The Act treated de facto relationships as marriages.)

 Critics complained that this benefit would lead to an explosion in the number of sole parents.
 It was argued that it would be too easy for men to walk away from their responsibilities and place an unfair burden on the taxpayer.
 The DPB was also seen as encouraging sole parents to opt out of the workforce.

 While men could claim the DPB, the vast majority of those claiming the benefit were women.
-A new class of New Zealander was created: the ‘solo mum’.
-During tougher economic times they came to symbolise what critics complained was wrong with the welfare state.
+A new category of New Zealander was created: the ‘solo mum’.
+During tough economic times they came to symbolise what critics complained was wrong with the welfare state.
 Those receiving the DPB were somehow ‘ripping off the system’.

 Others argued that the DPB was an important right for women.
-It gave them and their children some protection from failed relationships that were potentially harmful.
+It gave them and their children some protection from the potentially harmful consequences of failed relationships.
 The DPB’s advocates also argued that as the amount paid was barely enough to cover basic necessities, it was hardly an incentive for anyone to choose to give up paid work.